An-u-rag/fishy-equilibrium/README.md

   - Methodology Details :
     - Implemented socket connectection from web server to the clients using socket.io.
 Event Listeners on client side are mainly click events and socket based event listeners
     - Whereas, the server side, the event listeners include the socket listeners as well as the express server listeners.
-    - A setinterval function is used every 1 millisecond to update the corresponding player object on the client side.
-THis si important because to handle client side logics, the client must know the information about the player and what the server has received about the player.
+    - A setInterval() function is used every 1 millisecond to update the corresponding player object on the client side.
+This si important because to handle client side logics, the client must know the information about the player and what the server has received about the player.
     - Information is passed between the client and server in various ways, some of them are global emits and some are based on per client or per socket.